-Jambalaya is a great meal prep recipe.
+Chicken Jambalaya is a great meal prep recipe.
 Flavors develop over time and it may stretch to 2 or 3 meals.
-I boosted the healthy quotient with more vegetables and brown rice rather than white rice.
+I boosted the health quotient with more vegetables and brown rice!

 It’s 5 o’clock.
 Somewhere.

 That means it’s time to kick back and relax.
 Right?

 Somewhere.
 But not your house after work when the kids want attention, the dog demands even more, and you’re trying to get dinner on the table.

 Meal planning helps control the chaos, saves time and money, decreases the number of trips to the store and reduces wasted food.
 I know, you’re thinking I don’t have time to plan!
 But, seriously, it’s not that bad, The more you flex this planning muscle, the easier it gets.
 Here are three steps to get you going.

 Before you grocery shop, survey your cupboards, fridge and freezer to see what’s available.
 Are there foods on hand you can use to start a recipe?
 Tomatoes (canned or fresh) can be simmered with olive oil and garlic to make a pasta sauce.
 If you have a can of olives, tuna or clams, add those.
 Do you have fruit or vegetables you can repurpose into a salad or salsa?